Sutta Piṭaka

 The Sutta Piṭaka (also referred to as Sūtra Piṭaka or Suttanta Piṭaka; English: Basket of Discourse) is the second of the three divisions of the Pali Tripitaka, the definitive canonical collection of scripture of Theravada Buddhism.
 The other two parts of the Tripiṭaka are the Vinaya Piṭaka (Basket of Discipline) and the Abhidhamma Piṭaka (Basket of Higher Doctrine).
 The Sutta Pitaka contains more than 10,000 suttas (teachings) attributed to the Buddha or his close companions.

 Origins

-What was later to become the written scripture of the Sutta Pitaka was first orally rehearsed by Buddha’s cousin Ānanda at the First Buddhist Council that was held shortly after the Buddha's death.
-The first council also defined the set of rules (Vinaya) that governed the life of monks and nuns within the monastic community.
+According to tradition, what was later to become the written scripture of the Sutta Pitaka was first orally rehearsed by Buddha’s cousin Ānanda at the First Buddhist Council that was held shortly after the Buddha's death.
+The first Council also defined the set of rules (Vinaya) that governed the life of monks and nuns within the monastic community.
 Tradition holds that little was added to the Canon after this.
 Scholars are more skeptical, but differ in their degrees of skepticism.
 Richard Gombrich thinks most of the first four nikayas (see below) go back to the Buddha, in content but not in form.
 The late Professor Hirakawa Akira says that the First Council collected only short prose passages or verses expressing important doctrines, and that these were expanded into full length suttas over the next century.